Raising Hope for Peninsular Pronghorn

 Helping pronghorn grow strong

 These very small, young pronghorn are extremely vulnerable to predators, such as coyotes and crows.
-Animal care professionals from San Diego Zoo Global and other zoological institutions have joined with animal care experts from Mexico to help hand raise the fawns—bottle-feeding them several times a day, weighing them, assessing their overall health, protecting them from potential predators, and making sure they grow up healthy.
+Wildlife care specialists from San Diego Zoo Wildlife Alliance and other zoological institutions have joined with wildlife care experts from Mexico to help hand raise the fawns—bottle-feeding them several times a day, weighing them, assessing their overall health, protecting them from potential predators, and making sure they grow up healthy. penguin

-Some of the young fawns that are being raised here will stay in the reserve, and some will go on to live at zoos in Mexico and the US.
+Some of the young fawns that are being raised here will stay in the reserve, and some will go on to live in managed care in Mexico and the US.
 Today, there are more than 400 peninsular pronghorn at the reserve.
-This project is providing a healthy assurance population of peninsular pronghorn to help increase the total numbers of these animals, so that more can be eventually be released into wild habitats.
+This project is providing a healthy assurance population of peninsular pronghorn to help increase the total numbers of this species, so that more can be eventually be reintroduced into wild habitats.
 In its race for survival, the speedy but scarce peninsular pronghorn can use all the help it can get.